 The main thing you want to avoid are strands of threads that could be a choking hazard, so avoid materials that quickly turn into dangerous frayed long strands.

 Rules of Tug of War

 Many dog trainers recommend this game for performance dogs as it can be so rewarding that it serves as a motivator that can be a great alternative to food rewards for positive reinforcement training.
 However, this game is best played when you teach some healthy boundaries with this game:

-The Team at Lolahemp Wishes the Best for You and Your Furry Friend During This Crisis!
+The Team at Lolahemp Wishes the Best for You and Your Furry Friend During These Times!

 Here at Lolahemp, we sincerely hope all of our customers and partners are staying safe during this uncertain time.
-Because of our mission focused on animal welfare, we wanted to help make sure you have lots of ideas to include your canine companion in on your stay at home plans.
+Because our mission is focused on animal welfare, we wanted to help make sure you have lots of ideas to include your canine companion in your stay-at-home plans.